cMIPS is a synthesizable VHDL model for the 5-stage pipeline, MIPS32r2 core.

 The cMIPS project is hosted here.
 A more complete description can be found at docs/cMIPS.pdf, in the repository.

-To run the simulations you must install ghdl from Sourceforge.
-As of June 2016, there is no Debian package for the VHDL compiler.
+To run the simulations you must install ghdl.
+There is a Debian package for the VHDL compiler.

 To compile and assemble code for the MIPS processor on an x86 Linux box you need to install binutils and the GCC cross-compiler.
 To do that, follow the instructions in cMIPS/docs/installCrosscompiler.